Shipworm: Anatomy

+Normally, the shipworm's body fills the entire length of the gallery, but the anterior region can retract itself slightly with respect to the latter's extremity.
+Without the gills, the viscera only cover one-fourth of the total length and only their anterior part is partially covered by the shell.

 Taxonomy

 Shipworms are marine animals in the phylum Mollusca, order Bivalvia, family Teredinidae.
 They were included in the now obsolete order Eulamellibranchiata, in which many documents still place them.

-Ruth Turner of Harvard University was the leading 20th century expert on the Teredinidae; she published a detailed monograph on the family, the 1966 volume "A Survey and Illustrated Catalogue of the Teredinidae" published by the Museum of Comparative Zoology.
+Ruth Turner of Harvard University was the leading 20th century expert on the Teredinidae; she published a detailed monograph on the family, the 1966 volume A Survey and Illustrated Catalogue of the Teredinidae published by the Museum of Comparative Zoology.
 More recently, the endosymbionts that are found in the gills have been subject to study the bioconversion of cellulose for fuel energy research.

-Genera

 Shipworm species comprise several genera, of which Teredo is the most commonly mentioned.
 The best known species is Teredo navalis.
 Historically, Teredo concentrations in the Caribbean Sea have been substantially higher than in most other salt water bodies.

 Genera within the family Teridinidae include: